jakechaley/BlackJackProposal/README.md

 * 8:10 Set up Trello Board to start more planning.
 * 9:13 Continue working on Trello board
 * 10:15 Continue Working on Trello board/Work on adding user stories to README upon Chris' suggestion.
+* 11:11 Begin reading "Thinking in React" to get a better understanding of how I may want to structure/build my App